Catoni-style confidence sequences for heavy-tailed mean estimation: Experiments

 \section{Experiments}

+We first examine the empirical cumulative miscoverage rates of our confidence sequences as well as Catoni's confidence interval.
+These are the frequencies at time $t$ that any of the intervals $\{ \CI_i \}_{1 \le i \le t}$ does not cover the population mean $\mu$, under 2000 (for all CSs) or 250 (for the Catoni CI\footnote{due to its inherent non-sequentializable computation}) independent runs of i.i.d.\ samples of size $t =800$ from a Student's t-distribution with 3 degrees of freedom, randomly centered and rescaled to variance $\sigma^2 = 25$.
+Its result, in \cref{fig:miscoverage}, shows the clear advantage of CSs under continuous monitoring as they never accumulate error more than the preset $\alpha$, unlike the Catoni CI whose cumulative miscoverage rate goes beyond $\alpha$ early on.
+In fact, a similar experiment in the light-tailed regime by \citet[Figure 1(b)]{howard2021time} shows that the cumulative miscoverage rate of CIs will grow to 1 if we extend the sequential monitoring process indefinitely.

-We first compare the confidence sequences in terms of their growth rate.
-That is, we shall take decaying values of confidence level $\alpha$ and plot the length of the CSs, with the corresponding $\{\lambda_t\}$ sequences \eqref{eqn:cids-heuristic-choice}, \eqref{eqn:sncs-heuristic}, and \eqref{eqn:catoni-opt-lambda}\footnote{Actually we use $\{ \lambda_{\max\{t, 9\}} \}$ for the Catoni-style CS to facilitate the root-finding in \eqref{eqn:catoni-cs}.} we choose.
-We draw $t = 100$ i.i.d.\ samples from a student's t-distribution with 3 degrees of freedom, randomly centered and rescaled to variance $\sigma^2 = 25$.
+We then compare the confidence sequences in terms of their growth rates.
+That is, we shall take decaying values of error level $\alpha$ and plot the length of the CSs, with the corresponding $\{\lambda_t\}$ sequences \eqref{eqn:cids-heuristic-choice}, \eqref{eqn:sncs-heuristic}, and \eqref{eqn:catoni-opt-lambda}\footnote{Actually we use $\{ \lambda_{\max\{t, 9\}} \}$ for the Catoni-style CS to facilitate the root-finding in \eqref{eqn:catoni-cs}.} we choose.
+We draw a $t = 250$ i.i.d.\ sample from the same Student's t-distribution as above ($\sigma^2 =25$).
 The Dubins-Savage CS has deterministic interval widths, while the self-normalized (we only consider $|\MSN_t|$) and Catoni-style CS both have random interval widths, for which we repeat the experiments 10 times each.
 We add the Catoni CI for the sake of reference.
 The comparison of widths is exhibited in \cref{fig:width-ht}.

 We observe from the graph that the self-normalized CS and the Catoni-style CS both exhibit restrained growth of interval width when $\alpha$ becomes small.
 On the other hand, the Dubins-Savage CS, with its super-logarithmic $\mathcal{O}(\alpha^{-1/2})$ growth, perform markedly worse in contrast to those with logarithmic growth.